scarlettbell423/web_test/README.md

     git --version

-    your computer may ask you to install
+    your computer may ask you to install git, which will take ~20 GB storage.

     or